-Any changes to degree/certificate planned or made on the basis of the assessment and analysis:
+Any changes to degree/certificate planned or made based on the assessment and analysis

 - To further enhance student research experience, we will continue to hold the Undergraduate Research Workshop.
 We also have plans to invite students from other nearby campuses both in Arkansas and in the surrounding states to participate in the workshop.
 This should provide opportunities for students to network with their peers at other institutions and help to increase the visibility and impact of the workshop. - The number of INST students participating in study abroad programs has remained relatively steady.
 However, we would like to see even more students studying abroad through either faculty-led programs or those organized by third parties.
-In Spring 2024, Dr. Hammond led a faculty-led study abroad program to Japan with Dr. Kim Sexton.
-Dr. Callabreta-Sajder also led a faculty-led study abroad program to Italy in Spring 2024.
-We would like to see this type of faculty engagement in study abroad continue. - Dr. Calabretta-Sajder and Dr. Hammond intend on visiting a few sites for study abroad opportunities for our students in Spring 2025.
+We are working with study abroad providers and with the Laurence Hare in the Office of Student Engagement to streamline our study abroad options and provide program-endorsed options for each of our three streams.
+We are also in conversation with the Rome Center (which already offers our minor) about sending more students from the INST program to Rome as a cohort on a yearly basis.
+These plans are in development. - Dr. Calabretta-Sajder and Dr. Hammond intend on visiting a few sites for study abroad opportunities for our students in Spring 2026.
 Beyond this, we have been working with the Office of Study Abroad over the past year to create a list of curated programs to incentivize student participation in study abroad by pairing them with selected scholarship opportunities.
 We will continue to advertise these programs aggressively by holding regular information sessions about study abroad programs and widely distributing promotional materials.
 Overall, we have a very good working relationship with the Study Abroad office and maintain regular contact with them. - Student participation in internship programs has been negatively impacted by the pandemic.
 INST assigned a faculty member to supervise internships prior to the pandemic, but this was no longer justified in view of the relative decline of internship participation.
-Currently we are considering compiling and distributing a list of internship programs for students to better identify potential internship programs.
-Hopefully, we will be able to return to having the need for an internship coordinator in the future.
+We have seen an uptick in internships, and were trying to identify new outlets for our students in the region, although many of the places where they could potentially intern have lost funding under the current administration. - We are continuing to host student-facing activities and talks.
+This semester alone, we hosted two scholars and there were more than 40 students present at each event.
+We also hosted an jobs event with a global policy analyst from the Walmart Legal Department.
+Finally, we recently inducted five students into the Honors Society for International Studes (Sigma Iota Rho) and plan on organizing more activities around the honors society in the coming academic year.
+Overall, our goal is to provide helpful and engaging opportunities for our students to interact with other scholars and practitioners in the field of international and global studies in meaningful and productive ways.